Best-selling spy novelist John le Carré dies at 89 | NewsChannel 3-12

 Described by Geller as the “undisputed Giant of English literature,” le Carré wrote 26 books that have been published in over 50 countries and 40 languages, according to his official website.

-Le Carré as born in 1931 and attended the universities of Bern and Oxford.
+Le Carré was born in 1931 and attended the universities of Bern and Oxford.
 He also served briefly in British Intelligence during the Cold War.

 His most famous works spanned some six decades and included “The Spy Who Came In Form the Cold,” which was published in 1963 and made le Carré “the most famous spy writer in the world,” Geller said.

-Le Carré also wrote “Tinker Tailor Solider Spy” and “A Most Wanted Man,” which were made into blockbuster movies.
+Le Carré also wrote “Tinker Tailor Soldier Spy” and “A Most Wanted Man,” which were made into blockbuster movies.

 Comments